lhcb/bender-tutorials/bender-script/README.md

  - Many _tools_ do not work without the significant efforts.
 The results of _tools_ often are very difficult to save to be used/reused e.g. for subsequent processing (e.g. save manually created particles and vertices to TES and to output file)
  - Some very important and popular  LoKi functors do not operate (mainly due to the issues from the previous item), e.g `BPV*` or `*DV` or `DTF_*` - those are not easy to use from the plain command line.
 There are some alternatives , but not for all functors.

+See also a little bit more  detailed [TWiki-based tutorial](https://twiki.cern.ch/twiki/bin/view/LHCb/BenderScriptTutorial) on `BenderScript`

 ## `bender` script

 `BenderScript` session is started using the command `bender`.
 There are many command line options and keys for this script.